Anti-Racist Mathematics & Other Stories (2017 - 2019)

 Video HD, 22 min, English

-An imperialistic history of numbers with a combination of the bright voice of a tech presentation, a physics lesson out of Ursula K. Le Guin’s The Dispossessed, and the aesthetics of evading copyright violations on YouTube.
-Its hypothesis: a Western understanding of numbers functions serves to reinforce the dominance of capital and efficient causality.
+An educational YouTube video presenting an imperialistic history of numbers with a combination of the bright voice of a tech presentation, a physics lesson out of Ursula K. Le Guin’s The Dispossessed, and the aesthetics of evading copyright violations.
+Its hypothesis: certain understandings of numbers serve to reinforce the dominance of capital and efficient causality.

 10 - 3 = 13 (2018)